apache/camel-website/content/blog/2020/06/camel34-whatsnew/index.md

 }
 ```

+You can read more about Endpoint DSL [in the manual](/manual/latest/Endpoint-dsl.html).
 #### Other Changes

 You can now configure Camel's thread pool (profiles) the same way for standalone, Camel K, Camel Quarkus, and Spring Boot.